saxenam06/semantica/docs/reference/embeddings.md

 The **Embeddings Module** provides a unified interface for generating vector representations of text.
 It abstracts away the complexity of different providers (OpenAI, HuggingFace, FastEmbed) and ensures consistent formatting for vector databases.

+### What are Embeddings?

+**Embeddings** are numerical representations of text that capture semantic meaning.
+They convert words, sentences, or documents into dense vectors (arrays of numbers) in a high-dimensional space.
+Similar texts have similar vectors, enabling semantic search, similarity matching, and machine learning applications.

+### Why Use the Embeddings Module?

+- **Unified Interface**: Switch between different embedding providers without changing your code
+- **Consistent Formatting**: All embeddings are normalized and formatted consistently for vector databases
+- **Performance**: Optimized batch processing for high-throughput embedding generation
+- **Flexibility**: Support for local models (FastEmbed, Sentence Transformers) and API-based models (OpenAI, Anthropic)
+- **Vector DB Ready**: Automatic formatting for FAISS, Qdrant, Weaviate, and Milvus

+### How It Works

+The embeddings module uses a provider-based architecture:

+1. **EmbeddingGenerator**: Main orchestrator that manages the active model
+2. **Provider Stores**: Backend implementations for each provider (FastEmbed, OpenAI, etc.)
+3. **TextEmbedder**: Simplified interface focused on text-to-vector operations
+4. **VectorEmbeddingManager**: Prepares embeddings for specific vector database formats

 ### Key Capabilities

 <div class="grid cards" markdown>